 NPR: Hidden Brain – Using science and storytelling, Hidden Brain’s host Shankar Vedantam reveals the unconscious patterns that drive human behavior, the biases that shape our choices, and the triggers that direct the course of our relationships.

 Freakonomics – Award-winning podcast.
 Stephen J. Dubner explores the riddles of everyday life human nature — from cheating and crime to parenting and sports.
 Dubner talks with Nobel laureates and provocateurs, social scientists and entrepreneurs.

 NPR: How I Built This – Innovators, entrepreneurs, and idealists, and the stories behind the movements they built.
 Each episode is a narrative journey marked by triumphs, failures, serendipity and insight — told by the founders of some of the world’s best known companies and brands.

 NPR: Fresh Air with Terry Gross – Peabody Award-winning weekday magazine of contemporary arts and issues.
 Features intimate conversations with today’s biggest luminaries.

-NPR: The Diane Rehm Show – Features newsmakers, writers, artists and thinkers: what’s going on in Washington, ideas that inform, and the latest on living well as we live longer
+NPR: Diane Rehm: On My Mind – Features newsmakers, writers, artists and thinkers: what’s going on in Washington, ideas that inform, and the latest on living well as we live longer

 NPR: Planet Money – You’ll meet high rollers, brainy economists and regular folks — all trying to make sense of our rapidly changing global economy.